vuejs/eslint-plugin-vue/docs/user-guide/README.md

 - Duplicate warnings are displayed.
 - Used `babel-eslint`, but the template still show `vue/no-parsing-error` warnings.

-You need to turn off Vetur's template validation by adding `vetur.validation.template: false` to your `.vscode/settings.json`.
+You need to turn off Vetur's template validation by adding `vetur.validation.interpolation: false` and `vetur.validation.script: false` to your `.vscode/settings.json`.
+Additionally, to have VS Code ignore some rules, you can `override` the rules in ESlint Config.
+See also "[Configure ESlint](https://eslint.bootcss.com/docs/user-guide/configuring)".

 See also: "[Visual Studio Code](#editor-integrations)" section and [Vetur - Linting](https://vuejs.github.io/vetur/guide/linting-error.html#linting).